“I love to sing – it’s the most wonderful feeling there is in the world for me.” – Judy Garland, 1956

 This was Judy’s third appearance on the show in as many weeks.
 On September 26, 1939, she became a series regular and would appear weekly through May of 1940.

-There is no information about this show and no recordings were made of it.
+There is no further information about this show and no recordings were made of it.
 It must have been pre-recorded because Judy was at the premiere of Babes in Arms at Grauman’s when this would have aired live out of Los Angeles at 7 pm local time (10 pm for these notices from the east coast).

 October 10, 1941: The Music Daily Report sheet for Babes on Broadway doesn’t list Judy or Mickey by name, only “orch, voices” but it’s the only surviving sheet for the “Ghost Theater Sequence.”
 In Scott Schechter’s book, “Judy Garland The Day-by-Day Chronicle of a Legend” (from which a lot of the content of this blog comes from), and the Rhino 4-CD set “Mickey & Judy – The Judy Garland & Mickey Rooney Collection,” this is the date given that Judy and Mickey recorded their vocals for the sequence.
 Judy and Mickey recorded: “Mary’s A Grand Old Name” (Judy); “She Is Ma Daisy” (Mickey); “I’ve Got Rings On My Fingers” (Judy); “Bernhardt (La Marseillaise)” (Judy); “The Yankee Doodle Boy” (Judy and Mickey).
 The music intro, as well as some of the segue music, was recorded on October 27, 1941.

 October 10, 1942: MGM placed this full-page ad promoting For Me And My Gal in the trade papers and magazines.
 It touts their new discovery, Gene Kelly, along with Marta Eggerth and Keenan Wynn.